wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 <a target="_blank" href="https://www.youtube.com/watch?v=nnndxbr_Xq4&list=PLJ0vO2F_f6OABENpQOY4urc6euUlMlHOQ&index=1">VIDEO</a>:
 <a target="_blank" href="https://www.dask.org/">dask.org</a> runs on top of NumPy
-to scale that Python libraries that you know and love (NumPy, pandas, and scikit-learn).
+to scale Python libraries NumPy, pandas, and scikit-learn.
+Dask is included by default in Anaconda.
+You can also install Dask with Pip, or you have several options for installing from source.
+You can also use Conda to update Dask or to do a minimal Dask install.

 Dask is used throughout the PyData ecosystem for <strong>parallel processing</strong>.
 It is included in many libraries today like Xarray, Prefect, NVIDIA RAPIDS, and XGBoost.